wwalterr/language/README.md

 # Language

-Generate quotes using LSTM.
+Generate philosophical quotes using LSTM.

 ## About

-Generate quotes using the Neural Network architecture LSTM.
+Generate philosophical quotes using the Neural Network architecture LSTM.

 ## Built with